You’ve probably experienced post nasal drip.

 The importance of child’s pose for this article is to stress that the forehead make it to the floor or ground.
 This is a very gentle inversion and gently rocking your forehead side to side on the floor will release pressure and fluid build up.

-While yoga for sinus drainage discomfort is helpful, yoga isn’t the only way to help cure post nasal drip and sinus problems.
+While yoga for sinus drainage discomfort is helpful, yoga isn’t the only way to help cure post nasal drip swollen lymph nodes and sinus problems.

-This may sound counterintuitive, but breath work helps alleviate post nasal drip and sinus drainage.
+This may sound counterintuitive, but breath work helps alleviate post nasal drip swollen lymph nodes and sinus drainage.

 If you’re all stuffed up, I get that the last thing you want to think about is trying to take a deep breath through your nose, but alternate nostril breathing is the best thing for you!